Phylum: Basidiomycota

-Only an occasional find in southern Britain and Ireland, this large wood-rotting mushroom is a very common sight on pine stumps in the Caledonian Forest.
-The specific epithet is a reference to the unusual surface of the stem: atro means black and tomentosa means covered with short, dense, matted hairs – in short, velvety!
+Only an occasional find in southern Britain and Ireland, this large wood-rotting mushroom is a very common sight on pine stumps in Scotland's Caledonian Forest.

-Formerly grouped with the mycorrhizal rollrims such as Paxillus involutus, the Velvet Rollrim bore the name Paxillus atrotomentosus.
+Formerly grouped with the mycorrhizal rollrims such as Paxillus involutus, the Velvet Rollrim bore the name Paxillus atrotomentosus; however, it is now known to be a saprobic fungus (a wood rotter) and only distantly related to Paxillus species.
+Since 1992 it has been sited in a separate genus.

 |